RDA vs RTA vs RDTA: Understanding Vaping Atomizer Types

 • Fixed coil shapes and sizes

-• May not work well with high-capacity batteries
+• May not suit high-capacity batteries

-• Leakage possible if cap not secured
+• Potential leakage if not secured properly

-RDA vs. RTA
+RDA vs RTA

 RDTA: Rebuildable Dripping Tank Atomizer